lorenzo-asquini/RAM-with-Arduino/README.md

 `int writeValues[] = {1, 0, 1};  ---> The values you want to write`

 `BitHandler bits[3];   ---> The number of bits in your configuration`

+You can also find an example on how to do something more with you RAM in the [RAM-example folder](RAM-example) where the script writes something new in the RAM every 5 seconds after checking that the RAM contains the correct informations

 ## Project Status